 Figure 3: Custom tab within the Colors dialog box

-Within the Custom tab, you can chose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
-You can even enter specific values of RGB and HSL to create a specific color -- all these combinations provide 16 million color choices!
+- Within the Custom tab, you can choose any color from the spectrum and later adjust the selected color's luminosity with the slider on the right.
+You can even enter specific values of RGB and HSL to create a specific color.
+All these combinations provide 16 million color choices!

 - Once you apply the connector formatting and make any other changes, do save your presentation!